freshwebio/cloud-uno/README.md

 ### Build yourself

 - [Docker](https://docs.docker.com/get-docker/) - Some services in Cloud::1 run in their own docker containers so even when you run the app as a standalone binary, you still need Docker.
-- [Go](https://golang.org/dl/) - Cloud::1 is implemented in Go so in order to build from source you need Go installed.
+- [Go](https://golang.org/dl/) >= 1.15 - Cloud::1 is implemented in Go so in order to build from source you need Go installed.
+- [NodeJS](https://nodejs.org) >= 16.13.0  - The Cloud::1 UI requires NodeJS to build the single page application.

 ## Configuration